“These days there is lots of talk on what is involved in training to be a Yoga Teacher,

 In other words I feel that, in terms of Sādhana, the process of learning as a student through teacher training or teaching is not the same as the process of learning as a student through transmission from a teacher.

-This is the spirit of Paramparā (transmission from one to another, as in a pouring from a jug to a glass).
+This is the spirit of Paramparā or the transmission from one to another, as in a pouring from a jug to a glass.